Jbird206/Programming-Language-Selector/README.md

 * strong
 * a
 * img
-* div and span
+* div

-# APCC is all rights reserved.
+#  all rights reserved.
 Do not copy.
 Property of Jason McGrady